mwz-cg/playground-es6-and-beyond-part-1/statement.md

 console.log(incremented);
 ```

-With this new syntax, it becomes much more feasible to *currify* a function, i.e. go from this:
+An arrow function can either return an expression directly (as is the case here), or have a normal body with statements if it begins with `{`.
+This means that if you want to return an object directly you should wrap it in parentheses.
+An arrow function with 0 parameters or more than 1 parameter must have a list of parameters in parentheses:

 ```javascript
 const add = (x, y) => x + y;
 ```

+Interestingly, with arrow functions it becomes much more feasible to *currify* a function, i.e. transform the `add` function into this:

 to this:
 ```javascript
 const add = x => y => x + y;
 ```

 What is the difference?
-You can now use the `add` function to increment your elements as follows:
+You can now use *partial application* to increment elements with `add` as follows:

 ```javascript runnable
 const add = x => y => x + y;